Mitch Laddie: Burning Bridges (2011-2013)

-Live In Concert & Mitch Laddie Band (2013-2014)
+Live in Concert & Mitch Laddie Band (2013-2014)

 Laddie revamped his band line-up in late 2012 and later branded himself as Mitch Laddie Band in 2013.
 The band's first move was to give in to fan demand and release a Live album.
-Live In Concert was recorded on 13 September 2013 at The Cluny, Newcastle-upon-Tyne to a sell out show and released in early 2014.
+Live in Concert was recorded on 13 September 2013 at The Cluny, Newcastle-upon-Tyne to a sell out show and released in early 2014.
 The album featured new tracks "Linger" & "Open Your Eyes (Take It Back)" which became tracks on the band's next studio album.
 Mitch Laddie Band played Royal Albert Hall in 2014 as part of "BluesFest, sharing the stage with the likes of Sheryl Crow, Robert Cray & Gregory Porter.

 Let You Go (2015-2017)

 In 2015, Mitch Laddie broke away from Mystic Records and formed Independent record label "MLBP" and began work on his third studio album, "Let You Go" with Mitch Laddie Band.
 MLB set a goal to write, record, engineer and produce an album on their own with no outside influence.
 The album was recorded over the period of 4 months at the band's personal studios at Steel Town Music in County Durham, UK.
 The album was independently released under the MLBP label in September 2015 and was praised for the band's songwriting, production and change of direction, citing a Soul and R&B influence.
 "Classic Rock: The Blues" magazine said "It's time to get funky as this Blues Man becomes a Soul brother" & "Blues Rock Review" saying "Once you listen to Let You Go, you will understand why The Mitch Laddie Band are popular in the UK.
-They have the ability to bring a variety of sounds together successfully, creating unique music that will get you groovin’."
+They have the ability to bring a variety of sounds together successfully, creating unique music that will get you groovin'."

 Another World (2018-2019)

-2018 saw Mitch Laddie's fourth studio album "Another World" released on Independent record label "MLBP" with Mitch Laddie Band.
-Again recorded at the band's personal studios: Steel Town Music, County Durham UK.
-"Another World" saw the band heading back towards their Blues roots yet providing a kaleidoscopic palette for the genre throughout the record.
+2018 saw Mitch Laddie's fourth studio album Another World released on Independent record label "MLBP" with Mitch Laddie Band.
+Again recorded at the band's personal studios: Steel Town Music, County Durham.
+Another World saw the band heading back towards their Blues roots yet providing a kaleidoscopic palette for the genre throughout the record.
 Of the album, "Blues Rock Review" said "'Another World' is a strong compendium of material that deserves attention...Eclectic, that’s the word.
 Mitch Laddie and his band from the North East of England are not one-trick ponies.
-Laddie clearly knows his Hendrix, but isn’t in thrall to him.
-Vocally he’s at ease with soulful and funky, but can give it a bit oomph, too.
+Laddie clearly knows his Hendrix, but isn't in thrall to him.
+Vocally he's at ease with soulful and funky, but can give it a bit oomph, too.
 He can throw in some jazzy tweaks that suggest Steely Dan, but balance that with blues rock grit.
 And he can get rootsy, but can do it with a dash of imagination."
 This album also saw the addition of guest member in saxophonist Johnny 'Bluehat' Davis, known for his work with Sam Fender.